vijayraavi/architecture-center/docs/reference-architectures/data/stream-processing-stream-analytics.md

 Auto-inflate was enabled at about the 06:35 mark.
 You can see the p drop in throttled requests, as Event Hubs automatically scaled up to 3 throughput units.

 Interestingly, this had the side effect of increasing the SU utilization in the Stream Analytics job.
 By throttling, Event Hubs was artificially reducing the ingestion rate for the Stream Analytics job.
 It's actually common that resolving one performance bottleneck reveals another.
 In this case, allocating additional SU for the Stream Analytics job resolved the issue.

-## Deploy the solution

-To the deploy and run the reference implementation, follow the steps in the [GitHub readme][github].

 [github]: https://github.com/mspnp/reference-architectures/tree/master/data/streaming_asa